hanming497/CodeIO/README.md

 ## Getting Started
 Register for OpenAI and grab a secret key (Its free!).
-Create your .env file and add in your DATABASE_URL, OPENAI_API_KEY, and SECRET NPM install
+Create your .env file and add in your DATABASE_URL, OPENAI_API_KEY, and SECRET.
+NPM install.
-NPM run-script build
+NPM run-script build.

 in separate terminals:
 NPM start